 Under Commissioner Schroer, TDOT has remained debt-free and, with the current uncertainty of federal funding levels, has shifted focus to preserving the system rather than new construction.
 Schroer has also saved taxpayers more than $366 million dollars by reexamining and reducing the scope of projects from wants to needs.
 In addition, a new 25-Year Long-Range Transportation Plan will provide a fiscally constrained investment program for the future.

 Commissioner Schroer is an alumnus of Leadership Tennessee and also serves as the chairman of the prestigious Standing Committee on Finance and Administration of the American Association of State Highway and Transportation Officials, an organization composed of peers from all DOTs across the nation.
 In this role, he is able to be at the forefront of discussions involving transportation funding and raising awareness of this critical issue.

-Prior to his election as mayor he was a member of the Board of the Franklin Special School District for 13 years, serving as its chairman for eleven of those years.
+Previous to his state service, in 2007 Commissioner Schroer was elected Mayor of Franklin, Tennessee.
+His public service also includes 13 years as a member of the Board of the Franklin Special School District, serving as chairman for eleven years.
 He served on the Board of the Tennessee School Board Association as Treasurer and Vice President.

 Commissioner Schroer and his wife Marianne are members of Franklin First United Methodist Church.
-He has three children and one grandson.
+They have three children and one grandson.